juice457/DFA/README.md

 ![https://raw.githubusercontent.com/juice457/DFA/master/erd.png](https://raw.githubusercontent.com/juice457/DFA/master/erd.png)

 #### Tables
+In the following you will find descriptions of tables, for a comprehensive overview we refer to the attached ERD and a SQL schema (file _schema.sql_).

 ##### Project
 Each Git Repository is modelled as a _Project_ and includes meta information about the project (number of followers, forks etc.)